What Is Conscious Consumerism?

 "A circular economy, as defined in the Save Our Seas 2.0 Act, refers to an economy that uses a systems-focused approach and involves industrial processes and economic activities that are restorative or regenerative by design, enable resources used in such processes and activities to maintain their highest value for as long as possible, and aim for the elimination of waste through the superior design of materials, products and systems (including business models).
 It is a change to the model in which resources are mined, made into products and then become waste.
 A circular economy reduces material use, redesigns materials to be less resource intensive, and recaptures 'waste' as a resource to manufacture new materials and products."

-In the end, there are many companies working towards social change: bigger companies that we probably have all heard of, like Prana or Patagonia; and smaller companies we may not be as familiar with, like FEED or Imani Collective.
+In the end, there are many companies working towards social change: bigger companies that we probably have all heard of, like Prana or Patagonia; or even smaller companies that we are not too familiar with, like FEED or Imani Collective.
 At FLUO, we strive towards 100% sustainability both in our products and our practices and we do it all by being transparent in everything we do.
-Additionally, FLUO donates 20% of our proceeds directly to our youth mental health nonprofit, the FLUO Foundation where we are devoted to fostering a greater understanding of our youth’s mental health needs through education and inspiration.
+That is why 20% of our proceeds goes directly to our youth mental health nonprofit, the FLUO Foundation, where we are inspiring our youth to Feel Alive.
+You can be a part of our family and make a difference in the mental wellness of our youth by making a purchase today.

-It is companies like these that are at the forefront of the movement, changing how business is done so that we as a community can have a brighter, more connected, more hopeful future.
-Together, we are stronger.
+It is companies like these that are at the forefront of the movement, changing how business is done so that we as a community can have a brighter, more hopeful future, connected.
+Because together, we are stronger.
 Together, we are Team Human (#TeamHuman).

-To learn more about the FLUO Foundation practices and programs, or even just to make a donation, please visit our website at https://www.fluofoundation.org
+To learn more about the FLUO Foundation practices and programs, or even just to make a donation, please visit our website at FLUOFoundation.org.

 https://bschool.pepperdine.edu/blog/posts/conscious-consumerism.htm